 The exact feeding schedule and amount for your frog depends on your frog’s species, age, and activity level.
 Just like humans, frogs can become obese if overfed.
 It’s important to feed your frog the right amount to keep your pet healthy and fit.

-- High-energy frogs (like dwarf frogs) and young froglets (under about 16 weeks) should have frequent access to food.
-Feed young frogs and high-energy frogs every day, or even twice a day.
-This might mean leaving a bit of food, like fruits or veggies, in the tank for the insects to eat.
+- High-energy frogs (such as dwarf frogs) and young froglets (under about 16 weeks) should have frequent access to food.
+Feed young frogs and high-energy frogs every day or even twice a day.
+This might mean leaving a bit of food, such as fruits or veggies, in the tank for the insects to eat.

 - Medium-energy frogs should be fed every other day to every third day.
-In general, they should be fed about five crickets per meal.
+In general, they should be offered as many insects as they will eat in 15 seconds.
+Then remove the remaining bugs.
 Ensure that you feed enough that your frog doesn’t finish eating within seconds, but don’t feed so much that you’re seeing crickets the next morning!